 - Additional accessories, tools and parts needed for installation.

-More power means a higher price
+More power results in a higher price

-Generally you can divide garbage disposal units into four categories:
+Generally, you can divide garbage disposal units into four categories:

 - Light use at home (1/3 HP): $75-100